Length orthospectrum of convex bodies on flat tori: Asymptotics of twisted dynamical correlations

-with $C_N>0$ depending only on $d$, $N$, $s_0$, $\beta_0$ and the cutoff functions $(\chi_{j})_{j\in\{0, 1\}}$ used in \S\ref{s:analysis}. \end{theo} Theorem~\ref{t:maintheo-correlations} from the introduction is a direct consequence of this result by taking $\beta_0=0$ and $N=1$.
-See also below for a more detailed connection with the Laplacian.
-Recalling from the proof of Lemma~\ref{l:Littman} that the operators $L_j^\pm$ can be computed explicitly (up to some tedious work), this theorem provides an explicit asymptotic of the twisted correlation function for smooth observables.
+Recalling from the proof of Lemma~\ref{c:stat-points} that the operators $L_j^\pm$ can be computed explicitly (up to some tedious work), this theorem provides an explicit asymptotic expansion of the twisted correlation function for smooth observables.
 Besides that, another interesting feature of this theorem is that it illustrates how anisotropic Sobolev norms naturally appears when studying the asymptotic behaviour of the geodesic flow on the torus.
 This is particularly clear in the case of the remainder while for the term in the asymptotic expansion, one can remark that, using the standard Sobolev inequalities~\cite[\S5.6.3]{Evans10},

 Hence, each term in the sum over $j$ is controlled by some anisotropic Sobolev semi-norm (that depends on $j$).
 In summary, test functions can have a priori arbitrarily large polynomial growth in $|\xi|$ away from the direction of $\xi-\beta_0$.
 Close to $\xi-\beta_0$, the situations is not as good and one needs to have moderate growth in $|\xi|$ to ensure the convergence of the sums.